Ad Protect Your Online Privacy with a VPN

 #12 | 02/12/2004The One with Phoebe's Wedding

-Phoebe's wedding planner, Monica, makes everyone around her crazy--until Phoebe fires her.
-Phoebe's big day becomes disastrous as deliveries go awry and New York is hit with the worst snowstorm its seen in 20 years, forcing plans to change.
+As the big day approaches, Phoebe's wedding planner, Monica, makes everyone around her crazy because according to her - every little thing needs to happen around schedule.
+This doesn't sit well with Phoebe and she fires her.
+Unfortunately, on the wedding day New York is hit with the worst snowstorm its seen in 20 years, forcing plans to change.
 As a substitute for Phoebe's incarcerated father, Joey takes his role much too seriously.
-Chandler and Ross discover at the rehearsal dinner that neither of them has a part in the wedding; however, Mike needs to replace a groomsman — he lets Phoebe choose one of them, but she gives the job to Rachel.
+Meanwhile, Chandler and Ross discover that neither of them has a part in the wedding; however, after one of Mike's groomsmen is unable to attend, they compete for the open position by any means necessary.

 #13 | 02/19/2004The One Where Joey Speaks French